hackclub/hackclub/workshops/backjack/README.md

  }
  ```

-then let print the message that the player has won the game :
+Then let print the message that the player has won the game :

  ```c++
    cout << player1 << " Win🔺 Congrats!! \n\n";

  ```

- finally, we will ask the player if they would like to Restart or quit the game :
+ Finally, we will ask the player if they would like to Restart or quit the game :

  ```c++
   cout  << "Would you like '1' Restart  or '2' Quit PLAYING\n";